 * Russian stock market, bonds and currency plunge

-NEW YORK, March 3 U.S. stocks tumbled on Monday
+NEW YORK, March 3 U.S. stocks fell on Monday

-alongside other risky assets globally as tensions in Ukraine and
+alongside other risk assets globally as Ukraine and Russia

-Russia escalated after Russian President Vladimir Putin declared
+prepared for possible war after Russian President Vladimir Putin

 The S&P 500 had closed at a record high on Friday, and

 profit-taking was expected on Wall Street due to the political